agorischek/semantic-expect/README.md

 # Semantic Expect

-LLM-based test assertions for Jest and Vitest
+LLM-based test assertions for Jest

+> This library is an early alpha and it seeking contributors!

 ```ts
 import OpenAI from "openai";